cyber-venom003/credit-card-customer-churn-pipeline/README.md

 3. **Feature Engineering** (`src/transformation.py`): Creating predictive features
 4. **Model Building** (`src/model_building.py`): Training machine learning models
 5. **Utilities** (`src/utils.py`): Helper functions and common utilities

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions and support, please open an issue in the GitHub repository.

-## 🔄 Version History

-- **v1.0.0**: Initial project setup and basic pipeline structure